viterin/vek/README.md

 ### Simple Arithmetic Example

 Vectors are represented as plain old floating point slices, there are no special data types in vek.
-All operations on float64 vectors are in the `vek` package.
-It contains all basic arithmetic operations you'd expect.
-To multiply two vectors:
+All operations on float64 vectors reside in the `vek` package.
+It contains all the basic arithmetic operations:

 ```go
 package main